Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

-# Secure a Microsoft Fabric data warehouse
+# Lab 5: Secure a Microsoft Fabric data warehouse

+## Estimated duration : 45 minutes

 Microsoft Fabric permissions and granular SQL permissions work together to govern Warehouse access and user permissions.
 In this exercise, you'll secure data using granular permissions, column-level security, row-level security, and dynamic data masking.

-> **Note**: To complete the exercises in this lab, you'll need two users: one user should be assigned the Workspace Admin role, and the other should have the Workspace Viewer role.
-To assign roles to workspaces see [Give access to your workspace](https://learn.microsoft.com/fabric/get-started/give-access-workspaces).

-This lab takes approximately **45** minutes to complete.
+In this hands-on lab, you will learn how to implement comprehensive security strategies in a Microsoft Fabric data warehouse.
+You'll configure dynamic data masking, row-level security, and column-level security to protect sensitive information.
+You will also practice applying granular SQL permissions to control access at the object level, ensuring that users have the appropriate level of access to the data they need.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Add a user to the workspace Viewer role

+- Task 2: Apply dynamic data masking rules to columns in a table

+- Task 3: Apply row-level security

+- Task 4: Implement column-level security

+- Task 5: Configure SQL granular permissions using T-SQL

-## Add a User to the Workspace Viewer Role in Fabric
+### Task 1: Add a User to the Workspace Viewer Role in Fabric

+In this task, you will add a user to the Viewer role within a Microsoft Fabric workspace.
+Assigning workspace roles ensures that users have appropriate permissions before you apply further database-level security.
+Viewers can explore data but cannot modify content, providing a foundation for later security configurations.

 1. Open the **fabric-<inject key="DeploymentID" enableCopy="false"/>** workspace you just created.